Lodestone, Shatterfist, Man-Ape, Constrictor, and Joystick learn the hard way why underwear selection is important for supervillains.

 - Certain Expanded Universe sources claim that Stormtrooper armor has a built-in protection from mugging for disguise.
 If the helmet is removed without pressing a hidden button, its built-in HUD turns off and only gets in the way of vision, and that's why Luke cannot see a thing in this helmet.

 - It is not rare for Lone Wolf to kill some Evil Minions for clothes before sneaking into enemy strongholds.
-This can happen in Book 5 to a Vassagonian messenger, in Book 12 to a Drakkar horseman, in Book 13 to a Cener Druid or in Book 16 with a Disciple of Vashna.
+This can happen in Book 5 to a Vassagonian messenger, in Book 12 to a Drakkar horseman, in Book 13 to a Cener Druid or in Book 16 with an Acolyte of Vashna.
 It helps that most enemies Mooks are either Faceless Goons or In the Hood.

 - In the Discworld novel Jingo, Nobby and Colon try to pull this on a couple of guys in Al Khali and in the usual subversion, get mugged themselves and have their clothes stolen.